reactive-python/reactpy-django/docs/src/features/hooks.md

 ??? info "This hook's behavior will be changed in a future update"

-    This hook will be updated to return the browser's current URL.
+    This hook will be updated to return the browser's currently active path.
 This change will come in alongside IDOM URL routing support.

-    Check out [idom-team/idom#569](https://github.com/idom-team/idom/issues/569) for more information.
+    Check out [idom-team/idom-router#2](https://github.com/idom-team/idom-router/issues/2) for more information.

 This is a shortcut that returns the Websocket's `path`.
+You can expect this hook to provide strings such as `/idom/my_path`.

 ```python title="components.py"
 from idom import component, html